Frequently Asked Questions

 Q: Is SP duration limited to 20 days?

-A: The minimum requirement is 20 working days.
-If you work more that is also fine but your report should cover at least 20 days of your work.
+A: The minimum requirement is 20 work days for company internships, and 30 work days for research internships.
+If you work more that is also fine but your report should cover at least the minimum requirements.

 Q: What is the official title of Summer Practice work?